-A DBN is a type of BN which is used to model time-series data by introducing relevant temporal dependencies, so as to describe the dynamic behavior of random variables (Hu et al., 2011).
+A DBN extends a BN by introducing relevant temporal dependencies, so as to model the dynamic behavior of random variables (Hu et al., 2011).
 A DBN consists of a sequence of time slices and temporal links.
-Each slice represents a static BN to describe variables in the corresponding time step and temporal links between variables in different time slices represent a temporal probabilistic dependence.
-A DBN is an extension of BN to model probability distribution over semi-infinite collection of random variables.
+Each slice represents a static BN to describe variables in the corresponding time step, and temporal links between variables in different time slices represent a temporal probabilistic dependence.
+A DBN is able to model probability distribution over semi-infinite collection of random variables.
 The CPT of each variable in DBN can be calculated independently, facilitating the interpretation of DBN.